CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 * ~~Working on big arrays of data~~... oh, sorry.
 It can't.

 But if you want to add actual custom functionality that devs never dreamt of, you are out of luck.
-It's no coincidence most awesowe mods require SKSE (which extends Papyrus API native capabilities) or use dlls to do things programmed in real programming languages.
+It's no coincidence most awesowe mods require SKSE (which extends the Papyrus API Bethesda gave us) or use dlls to do things (not possible with Papyrus) that were programmed in real programming languages.

-If I have to do anyway a GUI to allow players configure my mod, I'd rather use a real programming language instead of Papyrus.
+If I had to do anyway an external program to allow players setup my mod, then I can go the extra mile and do all GUI and configuration stuff at there, since I'd rather use a real programming language instead of Papyrus.

 ## What's a "fitness level"
 Imagine you want your PC to go on a body transformation journey.
 She (I'll assume your PC is a "she" because that's the most probable thing anyway) will have many fitness levels along that journey: